marcsgil/BayesianTomography.jl/docs/src/usage.md

     linewidth=3)
 ```

 As suggested by the call `σ, _ = prediction(outcomes, mthd)`, the Bayesian inference method returns more values.
-By calling it as `σ, xs, Σ  = prediction(outcomes, mthd)`, we get the projection `xs` of the quantum state in the space of the generalized Gell-Mann matrices, and the covariance matrix `Σ` of the estimation.
+By calling it as `σ, xs, Σ  = prediction(outcomes, mthd)`, we get the projection `xs` of the quantum state in the space of the generalized Gell-Mann matrices, and the associated covariance matrix `Σ`.
 This can be used to calculate the error bars of the estimation, for example:

 ```@example bayesian_inference
 using FiniteDifferences, LinearAlgebra